stanfordpython/python-labs/lab5-classes.md

 To accomplish this, we'd like you to implement a magic method `__le__` that will add functionality to determine if a course is a prerequisite for another course.
 Read up on [total ordering](https://docs.python.org/3.4/library/functools.html#functools.total_ordering) to figure out what `__le__` should return based on the argument you pass in.

 To give a few hints on how to add this piece of functionality might be implemented, we would encourage you to think about using a class variable to represent some sort of ordering amongs the classes that get initialized.
 Every call to the `Course` `__init` method might want to order the class variable in a way that `__le__` knows exactly how to compare the two courses it is given.
+Check out the slides or this [awesome blog post](http://www.toptal.com/python/python-class-attributes-an-overly-thorough-guide) for a refresher on Python namespacing and class variables.

-We encourage you to think about the best (and most space + time efficient) way to accomplish such a task - perhaps you might investigate creating another class just to store the relations between the instances of `Course`
+We encourage you to think about the most space and time-efficient way to accomplish this bit of functionality - perhaps you might investigate creating another class just to store the relations between the instances of `Course`

 ## Bonus
-Try out the following two tasks if there's more than 30 minutes left in lab!
+Try out the following two tasks if there's more than `30` minutes left in lab!

 Allow the class to take a splat argument `instructors` that will take any number of strings and store them as a list of instructors.